Freedom-Code-Compliance/testlab/docs/DEPLOYMENT_SETUP.md

 netlify env:set VITE_SUPABASE_ANON_KEY "your-key" --site=YOUR_SITE_ID
 ```

-**Note:** Since builds happen in GitHub Actions, these variables are embedded into the built files.
+**⚠️ IMPORTANT:** Since builds happen in GitHub Actions, these variables are embedded into the built files **during the build process**.
 The Netlify environment variables are mainly for:

 - Future builds if you switch to Netlify builds
 - `netlify dev` local development
 - Runtime environment (if needed)

+**If you see "Missing required Supabase environment variables" on the deployed site:**
+- This means the variables weren't embedded during the GitHub Actions build
+- Check that GitHub Secrets are set correctly (see [TROUBLESHOOTING_ENV_VARS.md](./TROUBLESHOOTING_ENV_VARS.md))
+- You must re-deploy after setting/fixing GitHub Secrets

 ## First Deployment